cisagov/LME/docs/markdown/logging-guidance/cloud.md

 sudo ufw allow 8220
 sudo ufw allow 9200
 ```
-If you want to use the wazuh api, you'll also need to setup port 55000 to be allowed in:
+If you want to use the Wazuh API, you'll also need to setup port 55000 to be allowed in:
 ```
 sudo ufw allow 55000
 ```